It sounded like a crazy idea: birth control for rats.

 "I have not looked at the data in those areas where we have the ContraPest," Brown said, adding that he plans to.

-The health department is hoping to drill down even further to isolate complaints call from the exact blocks where the birth control liquid was deployed — to see if 311 calls went up or down in those specific areas.
+The health department hopes to drill down even further to isolate complaints call from the exact blocks where the birth control liquid was deployed — to see if 311 calls went up or down in those specific areas.

 SenesTech told the I-Team it had not reviewed or analyzed the 311 data and directed inquiries back to the health department.